pathminder/pathminder.github.io/_skills/profession.md

 **Practice Trade:** You can earn half your Profession check result in gold pieces per week of dedicated work.
 You know how to use the tools of your trade, how to perform the profession’s daily tasks, how to supervise helpers, and how to handle common problems.

 **Professional Knowledge:** You can answer questions about your Profession.
 Basic questions are DC 10, while more complex questions are DC 15 or higher.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.
+Each Profession skill gains access to skill unlocks separately.

+**5 Ranks:** When using Profession checks to earn income, you earn gold pieces equal to the result of your check each week.

+**10 Ranks:** When attempting Profession checks, you can roll twice and take the better result.
+When answering questions about your Profession, you can always take 10.

+**15 Ranks:** You can attempt checks to earn income once per day instead of once per week.

+**20 Ranks:** When attempting Profession checks, you can choose to roll once instead of twice.
+If you do and the result of the roll is less than 10, replace it with 10.
+When answering questions about your Profession, you can always take 20.